Stating Hypotheses In Exercises 11–16, the statement represents a... | Channels for Pearson+

 Null and Alternative Hypotheses

-The null hypothesis (H0) is a statement that indicates no significant effect or relationship exists in the population, serving as a baseline for comparison.
+The null hypothesis (H0) is a statement that indicates no change or no effect, serving as a default position that there is no relationship between variables.
 The alternative hypothesis (Ha) is the statement that reflects the claim or effect that the researcher aims to support.
-In the context of the given statement, H0 would be σ^2 < 1.2, while Ha would be σ^2 ≥ 1.2.
+In the context of the given question, H0 would state that the population proportion p is equal to 0.21, while Ha would state that p is not equal to 0.21.

 Recommended video: